Emanuil Manolov

 Born at Gabrovo, Manolov is thought to be one of the founders of the Bulgarian professional musical culture.
+He went to the Moscow Conservatory from 1879 to 1885.
 He composed the first Bulgarian opera Siromahkinia, based on Ivan Vazov's work with the same title, consisting of two parts.
-Very popular are his works in the genres of the "kitka" and the school song.
-One of his famous works is the song "What a Girl I saw, Mama" (Kakva moma vidiah, mamo).
+His works in the genres of the "kitka" and schools songs are very popular.
+One of his most famous works is the song "What a Girl I saw, Mama" (Kakva moma vidiah, mamo).
 He died at Kazanlak.

 Honours

 Manolov Glacier in Antarctica is named after Emanuil Manolov.